spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

 Use this option if you want to auto-upgrade systems node pools immediately (rather than schedule an upgrade).

+Ocean shows only the system node pools that are not updated.

 1. Click **Create an Upgrade > System Node Pools Upgrade**.
 2. Click the Upgrade system node pools box, and then select required system node pools from the list.
 3. Click **Update Now**.